Kusina Rx: A Culinary Medicine Experience Launches Virtually

 I’d like to thank our sponsors, who enabled me to offer this module at no cost to the community.
 They generously supported the licensure and maintenance of this programming.

 The Society of Obstetric Anesthesia of the Philippines

 Alvin Relucio and Mlarelucio, LLC

 If you want to be part of the Culinary Medicine advocacy, click on the link below to enable us to spread the good news of a better way of eating.
 No more fad diets that don’t sustain.
 No more overly restrictive eating plans.
-We aim for sustainability and
+We aim for food literacy and sustainability.